phiresky/sql.js-httpvfs/README.md

 npx tsc --init
 ```

-Edit the tsconfig.json file to make it more modern:
+Edit the generated tsconfig.json file to make it more modern:
 ```json
 ...
 "target": "es2020",